rin-star/APCSAsemester1Project/README.md

 ---
 ## Example Output
 ```
 Which pokemon do you want? (shinx, cleffa, litwick, riolu): shinx
 You created a pokemon!

-Please make a selection from the options below.
 1. Show stats
 2. Feed
 3. Play